-Over all, humain interactions
+Above all, human interactions

 The sum is more than the sum of its parts

-"Atera, help!" and she will get the help you need by calling relatives, care services or emergencies.
+"Ouay help!" and she will get the help you need by calling relatives, care services or emergencies.
 She allows you to live without concern you don't want to have.

 "Ouay tells the nurse I won't take breakfast this morning".
 This way the nurse is free to provide cares to someone else.